akans23/akans23/README.md

 ## Hi there 👋
+My name is Akanne Victor and am Trained Data Scientist in Python, SQL and MongoDB, Well Experience both in Relational and Non-Relational Database Management System and Data Visualization!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on No Program Currently.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Visualiaztion and Non-Relational Database System.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with Compaines Hiring Data Scientist.
-- 📫 How to reach me: ...
+- 📫 How to reach me through github at akans23,
+    - linkedin on www.linkedin.com/invictor-akanne-7ab251276

 <!--